 In this post, we will explore the causes and remediation for the logged error event – Event ID 158.
-The event indicates that two or more disk devices in Windows 10 are assigned identical disk GUIDs.
+The event indicates that two or more disk devices in Windows 11 or Windows 10 are assigned identical disk GUIDs.

 GUID (or UUID) is an acronym for ‘Globally Unique Identifier’ (or ‘Universally Unique Identifier’).
 It is a 128-bit integer number used to identify resources.
 The term GUID is generally used by developers working with Microsoft technologies, while UUID is used everywhere else.

 Event ID 158 is logged for identical disk GUIDs